ABOUT VASAVI KUMAR

 Ok now that we got that out of the way.

 My biggest flaw is my greatest asset.
 I have no filter.
-Growing up, I was always the one that would call out the elephant in the room. t was as if I just knew what everyone around me was thinking, but was too afraid to say it out loud.
+Growing up, I was always the one that would call out the elephant in the room.
+Often times I would just sit and wonder, “Is any of this even real?”
+It was as if I just knew what everyone around me was thinking, but was too afraid to say it out loud.
 I got yelled at.
 A lot.
 I grew up in an Indian Hindu immigrant household.
 My traditional upbringing has made into the person that I am today- never fully satisfied.
 And while I’m grateful for this work ethic that has been instilled in me, I’ve learned that my insatiable wanting for “more” has now led me down a path of wanting less.

 For those of you who need to know all the “stuff on paper” that makes me credible here you go.

 But know this, the letters after my name did not make me who I am.
 Through my own falling down, doubting myself, being extremely insecure, and also having ultimate faith in myself, I’m a walking contradiction.
 I would love to say that I am at “one” with myself but that’s far from the truth.
 I have moments of oneness, but life for me is pretty much the fleeting moments of absolute certainty, and waves of doubt.
-What keeps me going is my unshakeable faith and belief in myself.
+What keeps me going is my unshakeable faith and belief in myself and my Higher Power

 What gives me immense pleasure is the look on someone’s face when they realize that the only thing that’s holding them back is themselves.
 I believe then when you know yourself you can do anything.